Sick leave and employment

 No later than week 91, you apply for a WIA benefit.
 The UWV then assesses whether employer and employee have done enough for reintegration.
 Shortcomings can result in a salary sanction for the employer.

-Continued salary payment during illness
+Continued salary payment during sick leave

 What are you entitled to?